-We’ve spent some time taking stock of the solar PV market.
-Here’s a summary…
+We’ve spent some time taking stock of the current state of solar technology.

 The current state of solar energy